davejacobson12/davejacobson12/README.md

-- 👋 Hi, I’m Dave Jacobson and I'm currently an ORISE fellow in the Parasitic Diseases Branch at CDC, primarily working on pipelines to genotype _Cyclospora cayetanensis_
+- 👋 Hi, I’m Dave Jacobson - I have 7 years of experience extracting meaningful insights from complex next-genreation sequencing data.
+I'm intersted in translating my expertise in python, R, open-source tools, statstical analysis, and scientific communcation to uncover trends and patterns in big data.

 <!---